ihh/funkscene/README.md

 	#PAGE battle
 	#SCENE You fight valiantly against the stronger opponent.
+	#FLUSH
 	#QUEUE death_blow
 	#QUEUE afterlife
 	#CONTINUE
 	#ENDSCENE

+The `#FLUSH` is only necessary if there might be other scenes on the queue already (its effect is to clear the queue).

 Note that you can chain `#GOSUB` clauses together: